simulogics/airlinesim-docs/content/docs/user-interface/company/company-overview/index.en.md

 ## Overview

-The dashboard is separated into seven parts (also called widgets) - Company, Upcoming Events, Notepad, Stock, Financial Rating, Image and Subsidiaries - and is a handy tool to look up quick information about your company.
+The dashboard is separated into seven parts (also called widgets) - Company, Upcoming Events, Notepad, Stock, Financial Rating, Image and Subsidiaries - and is handy to look up quick information about your company.

 ### Company